upday/snowplow-java-tracker-wrapper/README.md

         appId = "my-app-id",
         nameSpace = "app-namespace",
         collectorUrl = "http://localhost:1080",
+        retryCount = 5, /* Number of retries on failure, by default its 5 */
         onFailure = { successCount, failedEvents -> /* onFailure code logic */} // this is optional
     )